 1. Increase opportunities for growth

 If there are no pathways for upward mobility in the workplace, this can have a negative impact on employee attitudes.

-After all, career development is important for many workers and it can directly impact their loyalty to an organization, employee retention rates, performance, and more.
+After all, career development is essential for many workers, and it can directly impact their loyalty to an organization, employee retention rates, performance, and more.

-Improving career opportunities begins with actually creating promotional tracks within the organization and ensuring employees are aware of them.
-Another important step is to actually support employees’ career growth.
+Improving career opportunities begins with creating organizational promotional tracks and ensuring employees know them.
+Another important step is to support employees’ career growth.

 2. Create a career development program

 Growth opportunities are important for upwardly mobile employees.
-But HR managers and business leaders who want to go one step further may want to invest in a career development program.
+However, HR managers and business leaders who want to go one step further may wish to invest in a career development program.

 That, in turn, can help employees have a more positive outlook at work and towards their employer.

 3. Improve the physical work environment

 Work environments can also have a direct impact on employees’ attitudes and the atmosphere of the workplace.